Anne Winschel, CDP

 Sister Anne Winschel has been a spiritual director for more than 30 years.
-Formerly Sister Carolyn, she entered religious life from St. Mary’s Church in Pine Creek, Pa.
+Formerly Sister Carolyn, she entered religious life from St. Mary in Glenshaw, PA.
 She credits her parents’ faith, St. Mary’s church and school, and her aunt (her father’s sister), Sister Alacoque, as greatly influencing her vocation.
 Her sister, Sister Carolyn Winschel, formerly Sister Jean Francis, is also a Sister of Divine Providence.

 Of living her Community’s charism, she says, “I believe that God’s Providence is made visible in encouraging others to be open to the power and love of God in each ordinary moment in life, as well as in the big moments.
-Whether you offer a simple greeting to a visitor at Kearns, or offer someone a glass of cold water on a hot day or a cup of tea in winter, they are all ways of making God's presence and providence more visible in our world."
+Whether you offer a simple greeting to someone in the hallway, a smile on Facetime or ZOOM, or a phone call to another in need, they are all ways of making God's presence and providence more visible in our world."

 Self-described as spirit-driven, sensitive, caring and committed, Sister Anne enjoys listening to music, reflecting, praying, being with and listening to others in relationships (personal and professional) and being present to the mysterious presence of the Holy in all that is.